vuestorefront/shopware-pwa/CONTRIBUTING.md

 ## How to start

-Before you start contributing, you should fork this repository and pick up the issue. **Issues, that label is `core-team`, `shopware-task` are only reserved for core team members or Shopware team.**, for available task you can search using this query:
+Before you start contributing, you should fork this repository and pick up the issue. **Issues, that label is `core-team`, `shopware-task` are only reserved for core team members or Shopware team**, for available task you can search using this query:

 ```
 is:open is:issue -label:"Shopware Task" -label:"Core Team"